kylirh/kylirh.github.io/_posts/2014-02-01-hello-world.markdown

 # Hello World!

-Here's the first post in my blog!
-But don't hold your breath.
-My blog will most likely amount to nothing.
-I've tried many, many times in the past to create useful content for the Internets.
+Welcome to the first post in my blog!
+But please, don't hold your breath.
+This could very well amount to nothing.
+I've tried many times before to create a useful blog with decent content.
 It's tough.
-I usually consistently produce content for a while and then fizzle out.
-But I am in love with the idea, so maybe one of these days I'll get something really good going.
+I usually do well for a month or two and then fizzle out.
+I am in love with the idea of blogging, so maybe something will work out this time.

 Anyway, if you're read this, well...
 I'm surprised!
 Thanks for stopping by.